DenishaYP-creator/Credit_Risk_Analysis/README.md

 **The deliverables for this Challenge are as follows:**
-- Deliverable 1: Use Resampling Models to Predict Credit Risk
+- Deliverable 1: Use Resampling Models to Predict Credit Risk (File Upload credit_risk_resampling.ipynb file)
-- Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk
+- Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk (File Upload credit_risk_resampling.ipynb file)
-- Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk
+- Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk (File Upload credit_risk_ensemble.ipynb file.)
 - Deliverable 4: A Written Report on the Credit Risk Analysis (README.md)

-**File Upload to this Credit_Risk_Analysis GitHub repository:**
-1. credit_risk_resampling.ipynb file.
-2. credit_risk_ensemble.ipynb file.
-3. README.md with written analysis.

 ## Results: